replicatedhq/replicated-docs/docs/intro-main.md

 ## Installation Options

-When you use the Replicated platform, you can install your application using the Helm CLI, KOTS or kURL, or use a proprietary installer.
+When you use the Replicated platform, you can install your application using the Helm CLI, KOTS, kURL, or use a proprietary installer.

 ### Helm

-Uses the Helm CLI to install Helm charts.
+Customers can use the Helm CLI to install Helm charts.
 You can include the SDK as a dependency of your Helm chart if you want to integrate some or all of the Replicated features.
 For example, you might want to relay performance, usage, and health data from your proprietary customer user interface to the vendor portal and set up notifications for events.
 For more information about the SDK, see [About the Replicated SDK (Beta)](replicated-sdk-overview).

 ### KOTS and kURL

 KOTS lets you package and update applications using Helm charts, Kubernetes manifests, or Kubernetes Operators.
 Applications are then securely deployed in customer environments using the KOTS installer.

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.

+KOTS and kURL support installing in air gapped environments.

 KOTS also provides an admin console that lets your customers manage your application.
 You can customize the admin console.
 For example, you can customize the Config screen to allow customers to specify inputs related to unique options that your application provides.
 You can also include your own branding on the admin console, configure status informers, and add custom graphs.

-For more information, see [About KOTS and kURL](intro-replicated).
+For more information, see [About KOTS and kURL](intro-replicated) in the KOTS documentation.

 ### Helm, KOTS, and kURL

-You can create a single release that supports using a Helm installation, including the SDK, along side of the KOTS and kURL installers.
+You can create a single release that supports using a Helm installation, optionally including the SDK, along side of the KOTS and kURL installers.
 This lets you create one release to support multiple types of customer environments so that your application runs consistently in every environment.
 For example, you might have customers that only want a Helm CLI installation for their existing cluster, and other customers who want a Kubernetes cluster provisioned for them with the application in an air gapped environment.

 One of the many advantages of using a combined release is that you can include the compatibility matrix and test all of the installations using the same application version.